-For immigration purposes, a non-resident alien is someone who is not a citizen or permanent resident of the US.
-All NRAs must secure US work authorization prior to being eligible to begin working in the US.
+For immigration purposes, a non-resident alien is someone who is not a U.S. Citizen or Legal Permanent Resident of the US.

 Please visit the USCIS website for more information.

-You can refer them to this general website about the visa categories used at OSU.
+Kindly refer them to the Office of International Services to discuss OSU's visa sponsorship programs or share this general website about the visa categories used at OSU.

 If candidates have questions about documentation for the I-9, refer them to the Office of Human Resources.

 No, there is not a different selection standard applied to any applicant.

 No. This only applies to a type of labor certification called Standard Handling through the Department of Labor.
 OSU rarely uses this type of labor certification.

 There are a limited number of work visa categories in the U.S. immigration system.
 Please refer to the USCIS website for details.
 Visit this webpage to see a list of commonly used visa categories used by OSU and to learn about timelines and fees.

 All H-1B, E-3 and permanent residence (I-140 form only) fees must be paid by the employer and may not be passed on to the employee.
 This Department of Labor requirement does not apply to fees associated with other visa types that allow for work authorization (e.g. TN, F-1 OPT, J-1, J-2 with an EAD).

 No. A variety of factors determine eligibility for H-1B Specialty Occupation visa status, as outlined on the H-1B information page.
 It can be difficult to secure H-1B status for positions that do not require a specific specialized degree in a particular field, i.e. classified and professional faculty administrative jobs.